PPM Express Help Center

 Managing project tasks

-When the tasks are added you can edit them, delete, copy, set up tasks dependencies, apply filters to filter out the tasks on the page, select the default views and create your own filters and views.
+When the tasks are added you can edit them one by one or in bulk (delete, copy, set up task dependencies, apply filters to filter out the tasks on the page, select the default views, and create your filters and views).
 For detailed information about this functionality, please refer to the Project tasks page article.

 Also, it is possible to export/import tasks from one project to another, you are welcome to find the detailed information in the How to export/import project tasks to/from .csv file article.